Dubai vs Singapore for Entrepreneurs in 2026

 Dubai's residency visa system is significantly less restrictive.
 A Free Zone company formation automatically entitles the founder to apply for a UAE residence visa, with no salary threshold, no points-based assessment, and no requirement to advertise the role locally.
 The visa is typically valid for two to three years and is renewable.

-However, Singapore’s stricter EP process is designed to attract high-calibre professionals and is widely recognised as a signal of credibility in international business.
-An approved EP also opens the pathway to Singapore Permanent Residency — a significant long-term advantage that Dubai’s visa system does not offer in the same way.
+However, Singapore's stricter EP process is designed to attract high-calibre professionals and is widely recognised as a signal of credibility in international business.
+An approved EP also opens the pathway to Singapore Permanent Residency — a benefit unavailable through the UAE's residence visa system.

 Pathways to Singapore Permanent Residency for Entrepreneurs